By Kristin Gray, Jenna Laib, Sarah Caban

 - Next, family members experience a warm-up from the curriculum lesson.
 Teachers may need to contextualize this, explaining how it fits into the unit’s narrative arc, and then facilitate it as written in the curriculum.
 We purposefully chose an activity with a warm-up that is more open in order to invite everyone into the mathematics.
 In addition to demonstrating a curriculum lesson that students experience, this time also gives family members time to warm up their own mathematical thinking.

-If there are other items on the agenda for parent night—e.g., some brief discussion of policies, expectations, or rules—the suggested time spent on each section may be trimmed down.
+If there are other items on the agenda for family night—e.g., some brief discussion of policies, expectations, or rules—the suggested time spent on each section may be trimmed down.
 Communicating expectations is important.
-Before you devote your entire time with families to rules, however, remember to ask yourself: Is this how I want to invite parents to partner with me?
+Before you devote your entire time with families to rules, however, remember to ask yourself: Is this how I want to invite families to partner with me?
 What might best achieve your goals?

 Download the free IM 6–8 Family Math Night Resource